Avaray/stable-diffusion-simple-wildcards/README.md

 Most likely, after installing the extension, you'll need to restart Stable Diffusion (or the rented server) for the extension to work correctly.
 A simple reload of WebUI may not be sufficient.

+# 📝 Contributing
+If you believe something is missing, that something could be useful, or that something should be removed, go ahead - clone the repository, edit the files, and submit a pull request.